gleb-skobinsky/ThemeAnimator/README.md

 https://github.com/user-attachments/assets/8d737094-1e41-4769-9356-e3d74063e492

-Please note that if your animation interacts with the position of the pressed button in any way the standard `ThemeSwitchButton` should be used.

-If you want to implement your own theme switch, notify the state with the `ThemeAnimationState.updateButtonPosition` method.
+Please note that if your animation interacts with the position of the pressed button, the standard `ThemeSwitchButton` should be used.
+Otherwise, you want to implement your own theme switch, notify the state with the `ThemeAnimationState.updateButtonPosition` method.